Complete Campaign, April – September 1998

 Blue (top) and Complete (bottom) Fan Club Member Cards.

-– Special Pokémon stickers (300 winners)
+– Daisuki Club Special Pokémon Stickers (300 winners)

-– Pikachu “ride” stamper (150 winners)
+– Pikachu “Ride” Stamper (150 winners)

-– Stamp badge set (50 winners)
+– Stamp Badge Set (50 winners)

 – N64 Pokémon Stadium (20 winners)

-– Fearow and Rapidash (10 winners)
+– Fearow and Rapidash “Special Data” (10 winners)

 GSLM September 1998, Year 4.
 Note the Chairman’s tropical appearance.
 Rapidash and Fearow loom large.